 And if you need to catch up on your work and need a quiet space, head to Impact Hub Tbilisi.
 A single entry costs 20 Lari and allows you to work from 9 am to 6 pm using all the amenities it offers.

-Day in the yard is very quiet, but if your stay coincides with the weekend, the courtyard gets crowded with locals, travelers, and expats living in Tbilisi.
+Day in the yard is tranquil, but if your stay coincides with the weekend, the courtyard gets crowded with locals, travelers, and expats living in Tbilisi.

 The Breakfast Buffet

 Few hostels around the globe have breakfast included; some have it for an extra cost.
 So does Fabrika.
-Breakfast here costs only $5.90.
-And what you get for the price is simply mouth-dropping.
+A meal here costs only $5.90.
+And what you get for the price is just mouth-dropping.